zukunft/zukunft.com/docs/code_functions_all.md

     \-- load_values_related - section for function load_values_related is expected to be load in /word/word.php
     \-- load_formulas_related - section for function load_formulas_related is expected to be load in /word/word.php
     \-- load_references_related - section for function load_references_related is expected to be load in /word/word.php
+    \-- load_changes_related - section for function load_changes_related is expected to be load in /word/word.php
     \-- load_phrases_related - section for function load_phrases_related is expected to be load in /word/word.php
     \-- select_phrases_related - section for function select_phrases_related not yet defined that it should be api in /word/word.php
     \-- load_by_id_with_related - section for function load_by_id_with_related is expected to be load in /word/word.php